ABAWD Exemptions

 The entire month does not count towards the three-month time limit when an exemption occurs at any time during a benefit month.

-An ABAWD participant could qualify for more than one ABAWD exemption.
-FAA applies the ABAWD exemption that exempts the participant for the longest time.
+An NA participant could qualify for more than one ABAWD exemption.
+FAA applies the ABAWD exemption, which exempts the participant for the longest time.

 The following participants are exempt from the ABAWD work requirement and time limit.
 FAA applies the exemptions in the following order: